7 Steps Of Hand Hygiene

 This is where the meticulous work begins.
 Scrub your hands vigorously for at least 20 seconds, ensuring that all surfaces are covered.
 The recommended scrubbing technique involves the following actions:

-- Palm to palm: Rub your palms together.
+• Palm to palm: Rub your palms together.

-- Right palm over left dorsum with interlaced fingers and vice versa: Scrub the back of each hand thoroughly.
+• Right palm over left dorsum with interlaced fingers and vice versa: Scrub the back of each hand thoroughly.

-- Palm to palm with fingers interlaced: Clean between your fingers.
+• Palm to palm with fingers interlaced: Clean between your fingers.

-- Backs of fingers to opposing palms with fingers interlocked: Clean the spaces between your fingers again from a different angle.
+• Backs of fingers to opposing palms with fingers interlocked: Clean the spaces between your fingers again from a different angle.

-- Rotational rubbing of each thumb clasped in opposite palm: Clean your thumbs thoroughly.
+• Rotational rubbing of each thumb clasped in opposite palm: Clean your thumbs thoroughly.

-- Rotational rubbing, backwards and forwards with clasped fingers of right hand in left palm and vice versa: Clean under your fingernails.
+• Rotational rubbing, backwards and forwards with clasped fingers of right hand in left palm and vice versa: Clean under your fingernails.

 The 20-second scrubbing time is crucial.
+This ensures adequate time for the soap to effectively break down and remove germs.
 A helpful trick is to sing the "Happy Birthday" song twice while scrubbing.
-This ensures adequate time for the soap to effectively break down and remove germs.
 Focus on areas often missed, such as the backs of your hands, between your fingers, and under your nails.

 Step 4: Rinse Thoroughly

 Once you've completed the scrubbing process, rinse your hands thoroughly under clean, running water.
 Make sure to remove all traces of soap.
-Residual soap can irritate the skin and potentially leave a film that can harbor bacteria.
+But residual soap can irritate the skin and potentially leave a film that can harbor bacteria.
 Ensure the water flows over your hands from your fingertips to your wrists.

 Step 5: Dry Your Hands

 After rinsing, dry your hands completely using a clean towel or air dryer.
+If using a towel, use a clean, disposable paper towel whenever possible to prevent the transfer of germs.
 Thorough drying is essential as wet hands are more susceptible to contamination.
-If using a towel, use a clean, disposable paper towel whenever possible to prevent the transfer of germs.
 Air dryers, while convenient, can sometimes spread bacteria if not properly maintained.

 Step 6: Consider the Environment